'Tis Time for "Torture," Princess: Other media

 The Princess is featured as one of the playable characters in the video game Captain Velvet Meteor: The Jump+ Dimensions that was released on the Nintendo Switch on July 28, 2022.

 Reception

 In 2020, the series ranked second in the Next Manga Award in the web manga category.
 Makoto Yukimura, author of Vinland Saga, recommended the series, calling it his "favorite manga these days".

 In a review for the anime adaptation, Kevin Cormack of Anime News Network was slightly more critical of the series.
 He considered the show's central premise to be too repetitive despite some attempts to shake up the formula and compared the Princess to the protagonist of Sleepy Princess in the Demon Castle, finding the former a significantly less interesting lead.
-Cormack did, however, found the other characters, such as Tortura and the Hell-Lord, to be more varied and was more positive of some "wholesome" moments in the show.
+However, he found the other characters, such as Tortura and the Hell-Lord, to be more varied and was more positive of some "wholesome" moments in the show.